huggingface/transformers/docs/source/en/llm_tutorial.md

         autoplay loop muted playsinline
         src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/assisted-generation/gif_1_1080p.mov"
     ></video>
+    <figcaption>"Forward pass of a LLM"</figcaption>
 </figure>

-A critical ingredient of autoregressive generation with LLMs is selecting the next token from this probability distribution.
-Anything goes in this step, as long as you end up with a token selected for the next iteration.
-This means it can be as simple as selecting the most likely token from the probability distribution, or as complex as applying a dozen transformations before sampling from the resulting distribution.
-Visually, it looks like this:
+A critical aspect of autoregressive generation with LLMs is how to select the next token from this probability distribution.
+Anything goes in this step as long as you end up with a token for the next iteration.
+This means it can be as simple as selecting the most likely token from the probability distribution or as complex as applying a dozen transformations before sampling from the resulting distribution.

 <!-- [GIF 2 -- TEXT GENERATION] -->
 <figure class="image table text-center m-0 w-full">